bella77-69/RetroSpectacle/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "Feature 🚀"
-about: Suggest an idea for this project
+description: Suggest a new feature or enhancement
-title: ''
+title: "[Feature] 🚀 "
-labels: ''
+labels: [enhancement]
-assignees: ''
+assignees: ""
 ---

 ## Description